micaelaneus/strength-as-ccoty/strong-starts.md

 Initiations, tests, and thresholds; old hurts ready to heal; reflexive patterns and conditioning.

-An initiation is any rite of passage we experience, formal or informal, that moves us into a new role or phase in life, or transforms us in fundamental sense.
+An initiation is any rite of passage we experience, formal or informal, that moves us into a new role or phase in life or transforms us in a fundamental sense.
 They often grant permission for us to enter places, access tools, or participate in activities previously out-of-bounds.

-1. Peeking over your shoulder, into your past: what initiations have you experienced over the course of your life?
+1. Peeking over your shoulder, into your past: what initiations have you experienced throughout your life?
-2. What initiatons do see in the years ahead, beginning with 2024?
+2. What initiations do see in the years ahead, beginning with 2024?
 3. Name a pattern (not a "bad habit" but a repeating behavior) in your life that you feel ready to outgrow, disrupt, or renegotiate.
 Name one you want to reinforce through continued repetition.